-Asset allocation between equities and fixed income instruments is one method of diversification of investments of endowment funds.
-The portfolio is structured to consist of 40% to 80% equity securities and 60% to 20% fixed income securities, with the normal range being 65% equities and 35% fixed income.
+Asset allocation between equities, fixed income instruments and alternative investments is one method of diversification of investments of endowment funds.
+The portfolio is structured to consist of 40% to 80% equity securities, 60% to 20% fixed income securities, and up to 20% in alternative investment strategies.